blairrorani/blairrorani-old/_posts/2018-02-06-jakes-formula.markdown

 5. Run workshops (like a book tour that you get paid for)
 6. Coach / consult

-✅

-This formula is obviously not unique to Jake.
-The point is: it's a good one.
+This formula is obviously not unique to Jake, but he point is: it's a good one.